 Read his Twitter thread: Sam's Twitter

-3. Sponsoring a niche podcast for developers brought in a 30% in conversions for Railz
+3. Sponsoring a niche podcast for developers brought in a 30% increase in conversions for Railz

 In a webinar we did a few years back, Nabi, Demand Generation Manager at Railz, talks about how his company sponsored a niche podcast and got good results.